 echo deadline > /sys/block/sdb/queue/scheduler

 blockdev --setra 8192 /dev/sdb

-echo never > /sys/kernel/mm/redhat_transparent_hugepage/enabled
+echo always > /sys/kernel/mm/transparent_hugepage/enabled

 echo never > /sys/kernel/mm/redhat_transparent_hugepage/defrag

 echo no > /sys/kernel/mm/redhat_transparent_hugepage/khugepaged/defrag

 blockdev –setra 2048 /dev/sda